What is pityriasis alba?

 No treatment is necessary for asymptomatic pityriasis alba.

-- A mild topical steroid (hydrocortisone) cream may reduce redness and itch
+- A mild topical steroid (0.5-1% hydrocortisone) may reduce redness and itch if present.

 How can pityriasis alba be prevented?

-The development or prominence of pityriasis alba can be reduced by avoiding exposure to sunlight.
+The development or prominence of pityriasis alba can be reduced with sunscreen use to minimise sun tanning.

 What is the outlook for pityriasis alba?

-Pityriasis clears up after a few months, or in some cases persists for up to two or three years.
+Pityriasis alba clears after an average of one year, with a range of a few months up to two or three years.
 The colour gradually returns completely to normal.